JAVI-CC/UBUNTU-NOVNC-UNITY/README.md

 # ubuntu-novnc-unity
-Docker imagen UBUNTU con interfaz unity que se puede acceder mediante un navegador web.
+Docker UBUNTU image with unity interface that can be accessed through a web browser.

 # USAGE
 docker run -itd -p 80:6080 -e PASSWORD=12345678 javi98/ubuntu-novnc-unity